Subsections of

 Login

 Login to Elysium combines the common SSH key-based authentication with web-based two-factor authentication.
-You need to enable two-factor authentication for your RUB LoginID at rub.de/login.
+In order to be able to authenticate during login you need submit your public SSH key via the User Access Application Form as well as enable two-factor authentication for your RUB LoginID at rub.de/login.

 The additional web-based authentication is cached for 14 hours so that you typically only have to do it once per work day, per login node, and per IP address you connect from.
 After that, your normal key-based SSH workflow will work as expected.